crean-j/twitter_sentimentanalysis_democraticpartydebates/README.md

 6. Add tweets to an ArrayList.
 7. Influence score is calculated for each Tweet and added to the Tweet object.(**InfluenceScore class**)
    1. Calculation based on the num of followers and number of retweets that the tweet had
-8. Pre-process each tweet's text for sentiment analysis: remove urls, hashtags, user mentions.(**TweetProcessor class**)
+8. Pre-process each tweet's text for sentiment analysis: (**TweetProcessor class**)
+    1. Remove urls, hashtags, user mentions, underscores, hyphens, quotation marks, non-ascii characters
+    2. Replace emojis with their text equivalent (Emoji Java library)
 9. Get sentiment for tweet using Stanford CoreNlP (**NLPAnalyser class**)
     1. Prepare tweet for analysis:
        1. Tokenise: break down the tweet into words.